webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 Finally, as soon as we've submitted the command buffer we map the buffer again.
-Mapping is asynchronous so when it's finally ready we'll add it back to the list of already mapped buffer.
+Mapping is asynchronous so when it's finally ready we'll add it back to the list of already mapped buffers.

 ```js
     pass.end();